jingwoo4710/Audio-Emotions-Classification/README.md

 The table above tells the performance is far less than expected.
 Since the dataset has a good quality audio file, it's straightforward to tell the differences between emotions.
 However, the RGB version of the Audio file needs more steps to differentiate emotions.
 In other words, InceptionResNetV2 as a feature extractor is better than just the CNN model.
 Because the performances of InceptionResNetV2 is already proved, this could be taken for granted.

 To summarize, the transfer learning method indeed shows a better performance than the CNN model.
 This might be because InceptionResNetV2 has a better feature extractor.
-But, InceptionResNetV2 consume a lot of RAM in the colab notebook.
-Hence, for the people aiming for better performances, transfer learing method is recomended.
+But, InceptionResNetV2 consumes a lot of RAM in the Colab notebook.
+Hence, for the people aiming for better performances, the transfer learning method is recommended.
 In contrast, a simple CNN model could work perfectly with very limited use of RAM.
-Therefore, for the people aiming for time, and efficiency, the CNN model is recommended.
+Therefore, for the people aiming for a time, and efficiency, the CNN model is recommended.